zchee/golang-wiki/CodeReviewComments.md

 Contexts are immutable, so it's fine to pass the same ctx to multiple calls that share the same deadline, cancellation signal, credentials, parent trace, etc.

+## Copying

+To avoid unexpected aliasing, be careful when copying a struct from another package.
+For example, the bytes.Buffer type contains a `[]byte` slice and, as an optimization for small strings, a small byte array to which the slice may refer.
+If you copy a `Buffer`, the slice in the copy may alias the array in the original, causing subsequent method calls to have surprising effects.

+In general, do not copy a value of type `T` if its methods are associated with the pointer type, `*T`.

 ## Declaring Empty Slices